This is chapter 3 of the "The

 The besiegers dug an opening under the fortress wall and placed several barrels of powder in it.
 Next to them a candle was burning and from the base of the candle a trail of powder ran to the barrels.
 When the candle burned down the explosion would take place.
 An identical candle lighted at the same time was burning on a table in the tent of the leader of the besieging forces.
 This candle was his model of the first candle.
 Knowing how much time remained until the explosion he gave his last orders....
 Wild faces leaned over the table, hairy hands clutched their weapons.
 The candle burned down and a fearsome explosion shook the air.
 The model had not let them down.

 The image on a television screen when a soccer game is being broadcast may also be formally considered a model of the soccer field and stands.
 All conditions are in fact observed.
 But one senses a great difference between the case of the two candles and the case of the soccer broadcast--a difference in the information links between systems a and b.
-Any image b of object is a model of it in the broad sense; but there is a continuous flow of information from to b and it is only thanks to this flow that the correspondence between states a and b is kept.
+Any image b of object a is a model of it in the broad sense; but there is a continuous flow of information from a to b and it is only thanks to this flow that the correspondence between states a and b is kept.
 With information access to b, we in fact have access to a .
 System b operates as simply a phase in the transmission of information from a .

 The situation is quite different in the case of the two candles.
 Candle b burns at the same speed as candle a , but independently of it.
 The leader of the besieging forces does not have access to candle a and cannot receive any real information regarding its state.
 By modeling he compensates for this lack and obtains equivalent information.
 System b here plays a fundamentally different and more significant role.
 A spatial barrier is overcome, so to speak, by this means and this is done without establishing any new information channels.